 - ENTERING COURTHOUSE:

-- Please have a picture identification card available to present when entering the courthouse building.
-Do not bring cell phones, pagers or other electronics with you into the courthouse.
+- All Jurors are required to have a picture identification card available when entering the courthouse building.
+Please do not bring cell phones, pagers or other electronics with you into the courthouse.

 - Limited parking is available for jurors attending the Court.
 This parking is located across the street from the Federal Building on the north side of Wall Street.
 Please do not park in the lot located in front of the Post Office.
 Persons parking in the Post Office lot are limited to thirty (30) minutes and are subject to having their cars towed.

 - YOUR SUMMONS:

 - Your summons packet includes important information about your jury service in Federal Court.

 - Your jury pool is subject to being called for three months beginning with the day of your summons.
 This date is listed on your summons.

 - What day do I begin my service?